Devilla/docs/ens-improvement-proposals/ensip-10-wildcard-resolution.md

 If a resolver implements this function, it MUST return true when `supportsInterface()` is called on it with the interface's ID, `0x9061b923`.

-ENS clients will call `resolve` with the DNS-encoded name to resolve and the encoded calldata for a resolver function (as specified in ENSIP-1 and elsewhere); the function MUST either return valid return data for that function, or revert if it is not supported.
+PNS clients will call `resolve` with the DNS-encoded name to resolve and the encoded calldata for a resolver function (as specified in PNSIP-1 and elsewhere); the function MUST either return valid return data for that function, or revert if it is not supported.

-ENSIP-10-compliant ENS clients MUST perform the following procedure when determining the resolver for a given name:
+PNSIP-10-compliant PNS clients MUST perform the following procedure when determining the resolver for a given name:

 1. Set `currentname = name`
-2. Set `resolver = ens.resolver(namehash(currentname))`
+2. Set `resolver = pns.resolver(namehash(currentname))`
 3. If `resolver` is not the zero address, halt and return `resolver`.
 4. If `currentname` is the empty name ('' or '.'), halt and return null.
 5. Otherwise, set `currentname = parent(currentname)` and go to 2.

 If the procedure above returns null, name resolution MUST terminate unsuccessfully.
-Otherwise, ENSIP-10-compliant ENS clients MUST perform the following procedure when resolving a record:
+Otherwise, PNSIP-10-compliant PNS clients MUST perform the following procedure when resolving a record:

 1. Set `calldata` to the ABI-encoded call data for the resolution function required - for example, the ABI encoding of `addr(namehash(name))` when resolving the `addr` record.
-2. Set `supportsENSIP10 = resolver.supportsInterface('0x9061b923')`.
+2. Set `supportsPNSIP10 = resolver.supportsInterface('0x9061b923')`.
-3. If `supportsENSIP10` is true, set `result = resolver.resolve(dnsencode(name), calldata)`
+3. If `supportsPNSIP10` is true, set `result = resolver.resolve(dnsencode(name), calldata)`
-4. If `supportsENSIP10` is false and `name == currentname`, set `result` to the result of calling `resolver` with `calldata`.
+4. If `supportsPNSIP10` is false and `name == currentname`, set `result` to the result of calling `resolver` with `calldata`.
 5. If neither 3 nor 4 are true, terminate unsuccessfully.
 6. Return `result` after decoding it using the return data ABI of the corresponding resolution function (eg, for `addr()`, ABI-decode the result of `resolver.resolve()` as an `address`).